At a Glance

 - Collateral like a car or house (for large loan amounts)

 Most lenders look at the obvious things, like your credit report and proof of income.
 But how do you know if your credit history is good enough?
-Here are the some of the most common requirements for a debt consolidation loan.
+Here are some of the most common requirements and qualifications for a debt consolidation loan.

 What credit score is needed for debt consolidation?